ARC 211– Diversity and Design - Live Course/Online Course

 Meeting Time: 3:30PM - 4:50PM

 The Diversity and Design course focuses on the relationship of design to the changing nature of our society in the U.S. It examines the history and diversity of cultural experiences and their attendant design issues.
 Specifically, the course concentrates on the ways in which our physical and media environments affect various populations in the U.S. and, in turn, the ways these populations have affected our environments.
 It introduces students to eight issues of diversity: race, ethnicity, gender, class, age, physical characteristics, cognitive characteristics, and religion.
 Writings, films, products, graphics, electronic media, buildings and environments by and about diverse individuals and groups are examined.
-The history of our diverse physical and media environments are analyzed using theories and principles related to inclusive design.
+We use the lenses of U.S. history to study how our diverse physical and media environments are related to theories and principles of inclusive design.